 Of course, your competitors want to keep all of this information hidden.
 Heck, they might even be embarrassed about the amount of money they are throwing away.

-Quick note before you go on: if you do decide to start with Google Ads, or want improve your current campaigns grab your free 6-page worksheet to guide you along!
+A quick note before you go on: if you do decide to start with Google Ads, or won’t improve your current campaigns grab your free 6-page worksheet to guide you along!

 Key Competitor Insights

 Most people immediately start with the tools.
-These matter, but it’s more important to decide what we’re actually trying to find out.
+This matters, but it’s more important to decide what we’re actually trying to find out.